noobping/sumire/README.md

-# a tiny Gnome App for LISTEN.moe
+# A tiny Gnome App for LISTEN.moe

 Anime/Japanese Radio powered by LISTEN.moe!